DreydenGys/base64_utils/README.md

 # How to

+You can easily compile the project using the `Makefile` provided in the repo.
+Make sure you have gcc installed.

 You can use the two following functions:
 - `base64_encode`: encode the string used as the first parameter and return it as a pointer
 -  `base64_decode`: decode the string used as the second parameter and return it as a pointer